microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-472.md

 __Improved Narrator support__
 - Narrator now announces the value of the <xref:System.Windows.Forms.Keys.ShortcutKeys?displayProperty=nameWithType> property when announcing the text of a <xref:System.Windows.Forms.ToolStripMenuItem>.
 - Narrator now indicates when a <xref:System.Windows.Forms.ToolStripMenuItem> has its <xref:System.Windows.Forms.Control.Enabled> property set to `false`.
-- Narrator now gives feedback on the state of a check box when the <xref:System.Windows.Forms.ListView.CheckBoxes?displayProperty=fullName> property is set to `true`.
+- Narrator now gives feedback on the state of a check box when the <xref:System.Windows.Forms.ListView.CheckBoxes?displayProperty=nameWithType> property is set to `true`.
 - Narrator Scan Mode focus order is now consistent with the visual order of the controls on the ClickOnce download dialog window.

 __Improved DataGridView Accessibility support__